-I have completed BA in Psychology and Statistics, Master in Biostatistics and PhD in Neuroscience.
+I have completed , Master in Biostatistics and PhD in pain neuroscience.
 During my PhD studies, I was exposed to the field of pain research that is still overflowed with endless debates about basic questions: how we measure pain?
 What causes pain?
 How we treat pain?
-Thus, completing graduate studies I found myself in one of the best worldwide labs for pain research, located in Boulder, Colorado and managed by Prof. Tor Wager.
+Completing graduate studies I found myself at the Prof. Tor Wager’s lab, leading projects with a focus on digital solutions for chronic pain.
+In 2019 I founded Integrative Pain Laboratory at the University of Haifa to gather novel understanding of chronic pain conditions, developing new ways of measuring, preventing and treating chronic pain.

 My research is essential for more than pure knowledge.
-Ultimately, it is driven by the need to integrate between the academy and the industry.
-Providing data science consultations for medical device companies, academic researchers from multiple fields and doctors helped him to acquire a "common ground" between academic investigators, business representatives, and healthcare providers.
-When all parties see the advantage of combining the industrial drive to ‘get things done’ with the academic urge to ‘understand how it works’, the final outcomes improve significantly.
+Ultimately, my future research is driven by the need to integrate between the academy and the industry.
+Providing data science consultations for medical device companies, academic researchers from multiple fields, and doctors helped me acquire a "common ground" between academic investigators, business representatives, and healthcare providers.
+When all parties see the advantage of combining the industrial drive to ‘get things done’ with clinical insights and the academic urge to ‘understand how it works’, the final outcomes improve significantly.

 Mobile platform for chronic pain.
 In addition, we are developing a unique mobile platform that 1) allows patients to record and track interactions between pain, emotion, and bodily experiences; 2) delivers information about these experiences to clinicians in order to personalize prevention and treatment; 3) provides insurance companies with feedback about the status and health trajectories of patient populations.
 The application allows patients to report their experiences in an effortless and engaging way, and also captures patterns of speech and facial expressions, which deliver a readout of patients’ emotional and pain behaviors.